planetoryd/nsproxy-ui/README.md

+What has been done ?
+Updated sctk-adwaita to 0.8.0 to get shadows WORK.

 # Egui Node Graph
 > There you have it!
 Now go build your next awesome node graph thing in Rust 🦀